Susman Kiselgof: Biography

 In 1911, he published his best-known songbook Lider-zamelbukh far der yidishe shul un familie (Song collection for the Jewish school and family), a collection of roughly 90 songs in choral arrangement with piano.
 These included secular and religious Yiddish songs and wordless Nigunim.
 It was reprinted several times; the 1923 reprint is available in digital format in the collection of the Yiddish Book Center.

 In the early period of the Soviet Union, Kiselgof continued along the same music and education path he had already been on.
 In 1919, he became the musical consultant, teacher and choirmaster for the newly founded Petrograd Jewish Theater Studio of Alexei Granovsky (later known as GOSET).
 In 1920 he became director of National Jewish School No.11 and Children's Home No.78 in Leningrad.
-His Wax cylinder recordings were also transferred from the Jewish Ethnographic Museum in St. Petersburg to the Institute of Proletarian Culture in Kyiv.
+His wax cylinder recordings were transferred from the Jewish Ethnographic Museum in St. Petersburg to the Institute of Proletarian Culture in Kyiv.

 Kiselgof was arrested in the summer of 1938 by the NKVD.
 His wife Guta died in July 1938, shortly after his arrest.
 Meanwhile, his daughter wrote petitions to Lavrentiy Beria, head of the NKVD, asking for his release and the right to meet with him.
 Kiselgof was released from prison on May 11, 1939, and died within a month due to poor health.
 He was apparently buried in the Preobrazhénskoye Jewish cemetery in Saint Petersburg, although the location of his gravesite cannot be found.